Nicola2309/MS3/testing.md

 ### Bugs

-When clicking at the edges of the plus icon in the add/edit recipe page, which is used to add a new line for ingredients or recipe steps, instead of adding a new input line the user gets at the top of the page.
-The bug is unsolved.
+- When clicking at the edges of the plus icon in the add/edit recipe page, which is used to add a new line for ingredients or recipe steps, instead of adding a new input line the user gets at the top of the page.
+The bug is currently unsolved.

+- When Editing a recipe, if the user doesn't select another time the Category of the meal the form considers it empty and asks the user to select the category again.
+This bug is currently unsolved.

 I didn't find any other interesting bug.